Find Affordable College Courses

 Education Levels of Library Science Majors

-During the 2020-2021 academic year, 419 students earned their graduate certificate in library science.
+During the most recent year for which data is available, 489 people earned their graduate certificate in library science.
 This makes it the 45th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in library science at each degree level.